BenjaminPoncet/bobby-snips-tts/README.md

 ```bash
 npm install
 ```
-Copy your json GOOGLE APPLICATION CREDENTIALS in `bobby-snips-tts` directory and rename it `google-credentials.json`
+Copy your JSON GOOGLE APPLICATION CREDENTIALS in `bobby-snips-tts` directory and rename it `google-credentials.json`

 ## Manual run (for testing)

-Stop snips-tts by running
+Stop `snips-tts` by running
 ```bash
 systemctl stop snips-tts
 ```